AndrewIsraelsen/startup/REACT_LEARNING_PRD_SIMPLIFIED.md

    - `selectedDate` - which day to show stats for

 2. **calculateTimeBreakdown():**
-   - Filters events for the selected day
+   - Filters events for the selected day using `isSameDay()` helper function
-   - Calculates total hours per event type
+   - Calculates total hours per event type by subtracting start from end time
-   - Builds data array for the pie chart
+   - Builds data array with name, hours, color, and percentage
-   - Adds "Empty Time" for unscheduled hours
+   - Adds "Undefined" time for unscheduled hours (24 - total scheduled)

-3. **Pie Chart:**
-   - Uses Recharts library
+   - Calculates percentage out of 24 hours for each bar width

+3. **Bootstrap Progress Bars:**
-   - Each slice represents an event type
+   - `.map()` creates one bar for each event type
-   - Colors match the event type colors
+   - Each bar uses the event type's color via inline `backgroundColor` style
+   - Width is set to percentage of 24 hours (`width: ${item.percentage}%`)
-   - Shows hours in the label
+   - Shows hours inside the bar and in the label above

+4. **Date Formatting:**
+   - `formatDateForInput()` - Converts Date to "YYYY-MM-DD" for the date input
+   - `formatDateForDisplay()` - Converts Date to "Jan 15" format for the heading

 ---